cdfoundation/toc/elections/2021/README.md

 ## Voter Eligibility
   * Project seats - eligible voters will be
-     - People who had at least 20 contributions to any CDF project over the past year (prior to May 1 2021), via data in [devstats](https://allcdf.devstats.cd.foundation/d/9/developer-activity-counts-by-repository-group-table?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All&var-country_name=All), LFX Insights & Github Insights.
+     - People who had at least 50 contributions to any CDF project over the past year (prior to May 1 2021), via data in [devstats](https://allcdf.devstats.cd.foundation/d/9/developer-activity-counts-by-repository-group-table?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All&var-country_name=All) and [LFX Insights](https://insights.lfx.linuxfoundation.org/projects/cdf-f/active-contributor?time=%7B%22from%22:%22now-1y%22,%22type%22:%22datemath%22,%22to%22:%22now%22%7D).
      - People who have submitted the voter exemption form and are accepted by the election officers.
-This is to ensure we have voters whose contributions may not be captured in Github.
+This is to ensure we have voters whose contributions may not be captured through above methodology.
 Individuals are able to submit voter form on behalf of other individuals.
-  * General seats - these will be voted on by members of the CDF governing board
+  * General seats - these will be voted on by members of the [CDF governing board](https://cd.foundation/about/governing-board/)

 ## Voting Process
 Individuals listed in [voters.md] will receive a ballot via email.
 If you are